Tlahuelilpan pipeline explosion: Background

 By mid-2018, the rate of pipeline perforations had risen considerably to slightly over 40 perforations per day, compared to 28 perforations a day in 2017.
 In the first 10 months of 2018, 12,581 illegal perforations were reported across pipelines in Mexico.
 The states in Mexico with the highest illegal perforations reported between 2016 and 2018 were Hidalgo, Puebla, Guanajuato, Jalisco, Veracruz, State of Mexico, and Tamaulipas.
 In 2018, Hidalgo was the state with the most illegal perforations reported with 2,121.
 In Tlahuelilpan alone, at least 70 illegal perforations were reported from 2016 to the day of the explosion.
 However, Tula headed the count in the state of Hidalgo with 500 perforations reported in 2018 alone.
-As a result of the increase of fuel theft, the federal government has spent approximately US$3 billion a year on pipeline repairs and maintenance, as well as compensation to buyers for whom the product was intended.
+As a result of the increase in fuel theft, the federal government has spent approximately US$3 billion a year on pipeline repairs and maintenance, as well as compensation to buyers for whom the product was intended.

 When President Andrés Manuel López Obrador took office in December 2018, he launched a campaign against gasoline theft gangs, and dispatched close to 5,000 troops from the Mexican Armed Forces and the Federal Police to guard pipelines across Mexico.
 Part of his strategy was to divert the flow of fuel from pipelines, detect leaks when they occurred, and transport the fuel by trucks.
 Most of the thieves operate in remote areas, and drill at the pipelines during the night to avoid detection.
 These measures were intended to stop the thieves from illegally tapping fuel pipes.
 When implemented, however, the measures led to logistical problems, resulting in fuel shortages and long lines at gas stations nationwide in January 2019.